 Two years later on September 13, 2010, T-Mobile announced that on October 1, 2010, they would be implementing their own pass-through fee of $0.0025 for both outbound and inbound text messages on their network.
 While T-Mobile’s pass-through fee was only a fraction of what Verizon’s was, the proposal was met with industry outrage as many companies like Facebook and Twitter were rumored to be exempt from these pass-through fees.
 This resulted in many mobile marketing service providers publicly accusing T-Mobile of creating an unlevel playing field and violating anti-trust laws, in a Mobile Marketer article titled T-Mobile SMS Rate Hike Raises Anti-trust Issues.
 Things got so heated that Cha Cha, a popular text messaging question & answer service, threatened to shut off their service to T-Mobile customers if the pass-through fees went into effect.
 Unfortunately for SMS providers and consumers, T-Mobile didn’t back down, and they implemented the pass-through fees as planned on October 1, 2010.
 In response, Cha Cha blocked T-Mobile customers from using their service, and as of publishing this blog post, this hasn’t changed.

 With T-Mobile now successfully charging pass-through fees for text messages, that then opened the floodgates for other wireless carriers to do the same.
 Five months later on February 15, 2011, Mobile Marketer broke the story that Sprint was planning their own pass-through fee to “take effect as soon as March 1, or within two or three months at the very latest”.
 Sprint’s pass-through fee would be $0.005 for both inbound and outbound text messages, twice the pass-through fee that T-Mobile was able to implement.
 Again, SMS marketers cried foul, as it was rumored that larger internet properties such as Facebook and Twitter were again exempt from these pass-through fees.
-Below is a statement from Cha Cha’s founder & CEO Scott Jones in regards to Sprint’s implementation of a per-message pass-through fee, and his decision to boycott the wireless carrier if they implemented such a fee.
+Below is a statement from Cha Cha’s founder & CEO Scott Jones in regard to Sprint’s implementation of a per-message pass-through fee, and his decision to boycott the wireless carrier if they implemented such a fee.

 “Effective April 1, ChaCha is being forced to shut off service to our SMS text customers on the Sprint network due to an exorbitant fee increase from the carrier.
 Sprint currently charges its customers for text messaging and charges text providers like ChaCha for access to the Sprint network.
 Now Sprint has added another fee for certain text providers, making it cost-prohibitive to continue our free, real-time answers service on which Sprint customers have come to rely for over three years.
 We find it particularly unfair that other, much larger SMS text providers such as Twitter have been exempted from the Sprint SMS increase.”